markdown-it/markdown-it/test/fixtures/commonmark/spec.txt

 ````````````````````````````````

-Note that at least one space is needed between the list marker and
+Note that at least one space or tab is needed between the list marker and
 any following content, so these are not list items:

 ```````````````````````````````` example